– Offered at Iowa Valley Grinnell –

 - IVG Gunsmith Tech Applicant Form (online form)

 - Official high school transcript or high school equivalency diploma required (send to MCC Admissions Office, 3700 South Center Street, Marshalltown, Iowa 50158).

 - Official transcripts from other colleges you have attended, if applicable (send to Admissions Office).

-- Take or submit ACT or ACCUPLACER.
-Fax scores to 641 236-0036.
-Or email scores to MaryAnne Nickle.
-To determine scores needed for remediation, consult Student Success Specialist.
+- Take or submit ACT or ACCUPLACER; fax scores to 641 236-0036 or email scores to MaryAnne Nickle.
+To determine scores needed for remediation, consult a Student Success Specialist.

 - Students selected for moving forward in the process will be notified, and sent a link by email to complete the background check.
 Students will pay for the background check.
 Students must prove their eligibility to own and possess firearms.
 This includes all project guns, receivers, etc. that the student needs to procure while enrolled.

-Please note: If felony and/or misdemeanor charges are found on a background check after the student is enrolled, student could be dismissed and the student would be liable for any tuition already paid if beyond drop date.
+NOTE: If felony and/or misdemeanor charges are found on a background check after the student is enrolled, the student could be dismissed and the student would be liable for any tuition already paid if beyond drop date.